List of recurring characters in The Suite Life of Zack & Cody: Leslie

-Leslie (played by Kaycee Stroh) – A classmate of London, Maddie, Mary–Margaret, and Corrie and on the volleyball team with them.
+Leslie (played by Kaycee Stroh) is a classmate of London, Maddie, Mary–Margaret, and Corrie and on the volleyball team with them.
 Leslie is bright, bubbly, and eager to see people happy.
 She is seen transferring to Cheevers High School in "Bench Warmers", and is made fun of by the cheerleading captain who makes the comment of: "Now I see why she (Our Lady of Perpetual Sorrow) was so sad".
 Her best subject in school is organic Chemistry.

 She makes an appearance in a few episodes.